EBARA Corporation Acquires Hayward Gordon Group

 The Hayward Gordon XCS Screw Centrifugal Pump combines the advantages of a screw pump with the advantages of a centrifugal pump.
-The result is a unique pump that efficiently handles thick sludges, large or stringy solids, shear sensitive fluids as well as more delicate materials.
+The result is a unique pump that efficiently handles a variety of applicaitons thick sludges, large or stringy solids, shear sensitive fluids as well as more delicate materials.

 PRINCIPLE OF OPERATION